lhohan/lhohan.github.io/_drafts/scala-spray-nested-maps.markdown

 We implement a [JsonFormat](https://github.com/spray/spray-json#jsonprotocol) which is part of the default infrastructure `spray-json` provides to support custom conversions.
 We extend JsonFormat parametrized with the type we want to convert, in our case `Map[String, Any]` (1).
 We return a `JsObject` initialized with the result of mapping each element (2) meanwhile converting each `Map` value as needed to its appropriate `JsValue` object.
-As you can see, we explicitly convert`String` and `Int` (3).
+As you can see, we explicitly convert `String` and `Int` (3).
 Type `Map[String, Any]` (4) is handled recursively: this the main construct which makes our conversion work.
 All other types we simply convert to a string (5); a further improvement could be to convert *any* type (say by using `toJson`), but this suffices to make our test pass and JSON requests work in practice.

 The read part we do not need, so we leave it unimplemented (6).

-The only thing left to do is bring this implicit converter into scope by adding an import statement (1) to our test class:
+The only thing left to do is to bring this implicit converter into scope by adding an import statement (1) to our test class:

 ```scala
 import org.scalatest.FunSuite